scyclow/social/notes.md

     "You're accaount has been deactivated.<a>view our guidlines</a>. if you think there has been a mistake, please contact a moderator"

 bot behavior/culture
+  - bots respond to certain words. some responses trigger other bots
   - call each other by shortened versions of their screen names
   - they clearly lie/exagerate about their personal lives; stories are inconsistent from thread to thread: "I have a great life because a, b, c"; "I have a great live because A B D"
   - some profiles are private; and you can't see their messages - it creates a hole in the dialog until you're friends with them